penguinpowernz/clai/README.md

 # CLAI

-A **work-in-progress**chat CLI written in golang that can talk to Ollama (and others).
+A **work-in-progress** chat CLI written in golang that can talk to Ollama (and others).

-**WARNING: AI SLOP** much of this code was written by Claude Sonnet.
 The current status is that it is working with self hosted Ollama models.
+Tool use is working but has not been extensively tested.
 It is quite simple for now, and things are subject to change.

 <img width="862" height="259" alt="image" src="https://github.com/user-attachments/assets/bc5d3972-c985-46d4-8fff-eb8e9af64873" />